-Asthma, also called bronchial asthma, is a respiratory condition in which a person’s airways become inflamed, making it difficult to breath.
-When the airways become inflamed and narrow, some people my cough, wheeze, or experience shortness of breath.
+Asthma, also called bronchial asthma, is a respiratory condition in which a person’s airways become inflamed, making it difficult to breathe.
+When the airways become inflamed and narrow, some people may cough, wheeze, or experience shortness of breath.
 Severity ranges from person-to-person and can be minor or very severe.

 How Do I Get Service Connected for Asthma?

 In most cases, veterans seeking service connection for asthma must show three things:

 - A current medical diagnosis for asthma from a qualified professional;

 - An in-service event, injury, or symptom; and